-Tawan has a variety of treatments including a classic Thai massage, an aroma oil massage and a detox massage, plus body treatments like peelings and wraps.
+Tawan has various treatments, including a classic Thai massage, an aroma oil massage and a detox massage, plus body treatments like peelings and wraps.
 Their most popular therapies use hot herbal packs.
-Some of their specials are interesting too, like the one-and-a-half hour foot-and-hand massage, or the Coconut Dream featuring an aroma massage using coconut oil.
+Some of their specials are interesting, too, like the one-and-a-half-hour foot-and-hand massage or the Coconut Dream featuring an aroma massage using coconut oil.
 They offer gift certificates so you can give the gift of calm.
-Tawan is located in the Hotel President and they have three other locations: one inside the Holiday Inn Prague Congress Centre, another in Prague 1 at Salvátorská 10 and the third at Golf Yacht Prague in Prague8, U Libeňského mostu 1.
+Tawan is located in the Hotel President, and they have three other locations: one inside the Holiday Inn Prague Congress Centre, another in Prague 1 at Salvátorská 10 and the third at Golf Yacht Prague in Prague8, U Libeňského Mostu 1.
 Prices range from 450-2190 CZK.

 Open: Mon, Tue, Wed, Thu and Fri 7.30am-10pm; Sat and Sun 9am-9pm.
 Address: Náměstí Curieových 100. www.tawan.cz

 One of the oldest in Prague.
-The aroma of the adjacent Siam Orchid restaurant adds to the ambience of this great place and inspires you with what to do post massage.
+The aroma of the adjacent Siam Orchid restaurant adds to the ambience of this great place and inspires you with what to do post-massage.
 Eat!
-Anyway, the masseuse here was strong and achieved an incredible amount of vertebrae popping: exactly what the neck was in need of.
+Anyway, the masseuse here was strong and achieved an incredible amount of vertebrae popping: exactly what the neck needed.
 It is calm, quiet and recommended.
 They also tantalize the senses with herbal, oil, chocolate and lava stone massages, and once you’re limbered up, you can join one of their yoga courses or just lounge a bit longer in the sauna.
 The price is 600 CZK for a one-hour traditional Thai massage.